utilmind/MySQL-Migration-from-Windows-PC/README.md

    The standard `mysqldump` skips charset/collation options if they match the server defaults — which can lead to corrupted data or collation mismatches after import.

    Example:<br />
-   A field defined as `UNIQUE` may reject an insert if the new server’s collation treats certain characters as equivalent.
+   A field defined as `UNIQUE index` may reject an insert if the new server’s collation treats certain characters as equivalent.
    For instance, in `utf8mb4_general_ci`, Ukrainian letters **г** and **ґ** are distinct, but in `utf8mb4_uca1400_ai_ci` they are treated as equal.
    So inserting differnt words like Ukrainian “ґрати” (“gate”) after “грати” (“to play”) would trigger a duplicate-key error.
    This script prevents such issues by ensuring each `CREATE TABLE` statement fully specifies its original charset, collation, and options.